mhbka/itemtracker/README.md

 ```

 ### Scraper
-You need Python + a virtual env and package manager installed.
-We use `uv` but the same thing can be accomplished with `venv` + `pip`:
+You need Python + uv installed:
 ```Powershell
 cd packages/scraper
 uv venv # This only needs to be ran once, to instantiate the virtual env